Paul Hollis

-Paul Bryan Hollis (born September 1, 1972) is a Republican member of the Louisiana House of Representatives for the revised 104th District in St. Tammany Parish in southeastern Louisiana.
+Paul Bryan Hollis (born September 1, 1972) is an American politician who served as a Republican member of the Louisiana House of Representatives for the revised 104th District in St. Tammany Parish in southeastern Louisiana from 2012 to 2024.

 A son of the late State Senator Ken Hollis, Paul Hollis defeated fellow Republican Christopher Trahan, 3,905 votes (56 percent) to 3,096 (44 percent) in the nonpartisan blanket primary held on October 22, 2011.

 Hollis was an announced candidate for the United States Senate election in Louisiana, 2014, but withdrew from the race in July.
 Victory went to another Republican, the physician and U.S. Representative Bill Cassidy of Baton Rouge.

 Background

 Paul Hollis was born in Metairie in Jefferson Parish, the third son of Judy and Ken Hollis.
 He graduated in 1990 from Grace King High School in Metairie, at which he was the student body president.

 Hollis held his first job – for a lawn care service – at the age of thirteen and worked through high school as a restaurant busboy.
 After studying martial arts for many years, he attained his black belt in karate and began teaching at Elmwood Fitness Center before his senior year.

 At Louisiana State University in Baton Rouge, Hollis opened his first small business, a karate school.
 He received a degree in political science from LSU in 1994.

 Paul met Ashley Tastet in 1996, and they married a few years later.
 In 2003, the couple had their daughter, Bree.
 In 2006, the Hollises settled near Mandeville in St. Tammany Parish.
 In 2013, Paul and Ashley had their second child, son Zachary.